Skip to main content

 Dried blood spot test frequently asked questions

 It takes approximately 10 minutes to do the dried blood spot (DBS) sample.
-The blood spots must dry for at least 3 hours before being packaged for shipping and sent back to British Columbia Center for Disease Control (BCCDC) for processing.
+The blood spots must dry for at least 3 hours before being packaged for shipping and sent back to British Columbia Centre for Disease Control (BCCDC) for processing.

 We ask that participants mail the dried blood spot (DBS) sample back to BCCDC within 24 hours from the time of collection.
-The sample can be stored at room temperature for 24 hours
+The sample can be stored at room temperature for 24 hours.

 You will receive a dry blood spot test kit and instructions by mail.
 In some circumstances Canada post may leave a note on your door instructing you to pick up the kit from the nearest post office.